AcademySoftwareFoundation/MaterialX/documents/DeveloperGuide/index.rst

    import MaterialX as mx

-All functions and classes from the `PyMaterialXCore` and `PyMaterialXFormat` modules are available in the top-level `MaterialX` namespace.
+All functions and classes from the `PyMaterialXCore` and `PyMaterialXFormat` modules are available in the top-level `MaterialX` namespace, and, by aliasing, the `mx` namespace.

-For example, the `PyMaterialXCore.Matrix44` class is available as `MaterialX.Matrix44`:
+For example, the `PyMaterialXCore.Matrix44` class is typically used as `mx.Matrix44`:

 .. code:: python